This article has been contributed by Christian Arno.

 Be Guided by International Demographics

 Time spent on market research is rarely wasted, above all when reaching out to social network users overseas.
 The insights you gain will allow you to target people effectively in your niche market, while avoiding needless efforts elsewhere.
+If you need any help with market research, get in touch with a company like Circle Research.

 Instead, keep your focus firmly on your key demographic and the interests, hobbies or issues that can drive them to your content.